EFFECTIVE: July 15, 2020

 c.
 How We Respond to Browser “Do Not Track” Signals: Some web browsers (including Safari, Internet Explorer, Firefox and Chrome) incorporate a “Do Not Track” (DNT) or similar feature that signals to websites that a visitor does not want to have his/her online activity and behavior tracked.
 If a website that responds to a particular DNT signal receives the DNT signal, the browser can block that website from collecting certain Personal Information about the browser’s user.
 Not all browsers offer a DNT option and DNT signals are not yet uniform.
 For this reason, we and many website operators do not respond to DNT signals.
 For more information about DNT signals, visit http://allaboutdnt.com.

-We administer our Youth Club Network through the Services.
+We administer our Student Club Network through the Services.
 While we are a nonprofit entity not subject to the Children’s Online Privacy Protection Act (COPPA), we do not direct the Services to children under the age of 13, and we do not knowingly collect, store or use personal information about children under the age of 13

 If we learn that a child under the age of 13 has submitted information about himself/herself to us, we delete it as soon as possible.
 If you believe that we have collected Personal Information from a child under the age of 13, please contact us at firstname.lastname@example.org.